From Exclusion to Innovation: How the Forgotten Story of Women’s Saddle Sores Is Redefining Bike Design

 Conclusion: Comfort as a Right, Not a Privilege

-Saddle sores aren’t merely a women’s health issue-they’re a testament to an industry learning, finally, to design for all.
+Saddle sores aren’t merely a women’s health issue—they’re a sign of an industry learning, finally, to design for all.
 The next time you slide onto a new seat, remember: your comfort is built on decades of persistence from riders and makers alike.
 Together, we’re building a future where nobody has to accept pain as the price of freedom on two wheels.

 Back to blog